 I ended up working at girls safe house in kenya with young girls running away from forced young marriages and forceful traditional circumcision!
 This was most amazing experience and gave me a wonderful lesson on another way of life, indigenous local culture, and country.
 It was very difficult and trying emotionally at times especially when i looked directly into these disturbed girl's beutiful eyes for long, but all together a wonderful life experience.
 I did feel much appreciated and that my civil service work abroad was worthwhile.
 I know the girls at the rescue house benefited from having me there to play, sing, comforting, helping with house work, teaching art and generally be their be friend! i know if they get chance for education, they have good future.

-Coober Pedy;
+Schell.
+Coober Pedy; South Australia.

 -- Edited by admin on Wednesday 14th of July 2010 01:27:25 PM